Girls’ Day at the State House

 Girls and gender expansive students in the 8th grade are welcome to join us!

 Once you are nominated by a teacher or community leader, you and your parent/guardian must complete the registration and permission form.
-After we receive all materials we will contact you directly with a schedule, zoom links, and more information about Girls’ Day 2024.
+After we receive all materials we will contact you directly with a schedule, zoom links, and more information about the program.

 If you were not nominated, but you still want to join, please let us know!